NoridelHerron/Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation/README.md

 - Setting the reg values to zero in the Forwarding MUX also helps ensure that EX_STAGE outputs 0 during stalls.

 ![I tried to walk through myself what I should expect](images/instr_diagram.png)
+Note: I tried to walk through myself what I should expect
 ![old result](images/old_wave_duplicate.png)
+Note: Old wave with duplicates
 ![see more images in the folder](images/latest1.png)
+Note: latest waveform

 **How did I confirm the pipeline is working properly?**
 To verify that the pipeline stages were functioning as intended, I observed the flow of instructions across each stage in the waveform viewer.